All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide is administered with a very fine needle subcutaneously.
 Most patients describe the injection as a brief pinch or report minimal discomfort.
 Your care team will show you the proper injection technique at your first visit.

 At FormBlends, every treatment plan is supervised by a licensed physician who reviews your health history, lab work, and goals before prescribing.
-We do not take a one-size-fits-all approach.
+We don't take a one-size-fits-all approach.
 If semaglutide is right for you, your provider will build a personalized titration schedule and monitor your progress at every step.

 Ready to learn if GLP-1 therapy is right for you?
 Schedule a consultation with a FormBlends physician today.